-Join us at MOCA as we bring you special pay-what-you-can pricing for the brief pause between our major exhibition programs.
+Join us at MOCA for a special pay-what-you-can pricing during the brief period between our major exhibitions.

 MOCA is a charitable organization that relies on the support of our visitors, members and community to help fulfill our mandate of bringing groundbreaking work from Canadian and international artists.

 PWYC periods are a great time to come to MOCA and bring your friends.
 Remember, Floor 1 is always free.

 No advance tickets necessary.
 Donations can be made at the museum.

 Includes access to programming on all exhibiting floors.
 Events, talks and other programming may require additional fees.
 Floor 1 is always free to the public and includes a café by Forno Cultura, Art Metropole shop and the Invitation Project, a site-responsive installation.

 Group of 10 or more (self-guided): $8 per person

 Members get free unlimited admission to the museum.
 Learn more about membership benefits.

 Enjoy free admission on the last Sunday each month from 10am to 2pm.
 TD Community Sundays are made possible by TD Bank Group through its corporate citizenship platform, The Ready Commitment.

 Does your group (10 people or more) want to visit MOCA?
 Group bookings are easy.
 For groups 10 people or more, book your tickets online (group discount will be applied automatically at the check out).
 Select the day you wish to come and enter the number of people visiting.
 The group rate of $8/adult will be applied.
 A follow-up will be sent if required only.